holohup/zionnet_news_aggregator/README.md

   </tr>
 </table>

-If you feel like your tags are misleading or don't describe you holistically, you can always fine-tune them.
+If you feel like your tags are misleading or don't describe you holistically, you can always fine-tune them using the **update_settings** endpoint.
 The tag generation is a one-time procedure for each new registration, needed to provide service ASAP without forcing the user to think of tags that describe them.

 ### 3. Authorize with your credentials and get a JWT token.